sirouk/chutes-skyrimnet/README.md

 ## Architecture & Methodology

-**Strategy:** We deploy SkyrimNet services by "wrapping" the upstream Docker images (`elbios/*`) rather than rebuilding them from scratch.
-This ensures 1:1 compatibility with the reference implementation while adding the necessary Chutes runtime layer.
+**Strategy:** Keep the upstream SkyrimNet images intact and inject the Chutes runtime so the exact binaries and model stacks keep running.
+Only fall back to replaying the Docker history onto the `parachutes/python` base (the `deploy_*_auto.py` path) when you explicitly need a fresh, auditable foundation.
+Even Conda-based or CUDA-heavy vendor images should be wrapped as-is so their behavior stays 1:1 with the reference builds.

 ### Tooling
-We developed custom tooling to automate this process:
+We ship the same tooling as `chutes-jumpmaster`, pre-configured for the SkyrimNet assets:
-- **Auto-Discovery (`deploy.sh --discover`):** Boots the upstream image locally, probes for OpenAPI/Swagger endpoints, and automatically generates a route manifest (`.routes.json`) containing all ports, paths, and methods.
+- **Auto-Discovery (`deploy.sh --discover` / `tools/discover_routes.py`):** Boots the upstream image locally, probes OpenAPI/Swagger endpoints, and writes `deploy_*.routes.json`.
+Run this first so cords match what the service actually exposes.
-- **Wrapper SDK (`tools/chute_wrappers.py`):** Prepares the image for when the Chutes runtime is injected into the base image, and helps to configure cords with discovered routes.
+- **Wrapper SDK (`tools/chute_wrappers.py`):** Injects system Python, the `chutes` user, OpenCL libs, and helper scripts into any base image.
+Handles route registration, startup waits, and health checks while letting the original container keep its own entrypoint.
+- **Image Generator (`tools/create_chute_from_image.py`):** Replays an existing Docker image’s metadata onto the Chutes base image (`deploy_*_auto.py`) when you truly need a rebuilt, Python-first variant.

+### Typical Paths
+1. **Auto-Discovery + Wrapper (default).** Discover routes, then call `build_wrapper_image()` so the upstream container inherits the Chutes runtime with zero functional drift.
+2. **Image Generator (metadata replay).** Use `tools/create_chute_from_image.py` to rebuild the Dockerfile on `parachutes/python` while preserving the upstream entrypoint—handy for auditing or when Conda layers need to be recreated deterministically.
+3. **Vanilla chutes (pure Python).** If you want to author a chute from scratch, start in `chutes-jumpmaster/vanilla_examples/` and copy the pattern back here once the service is stable.

 ### Platform Context
-Chutes runs persistent, GPU-accelerated containers (like AWS Lambda but stateful).
-- **Multipart Limitation:** The Chutes router currently requires JSON payloads for request routing and validation.
-Legacy `multipart/form-data` requests (used by standard `xtts`/`whisper.cpp` clients) are not supported directly.
-- **Workaround:** Clients must wrap binary data (like audio) in a JSON payload (e.g., base64 encoded strings) to pass through the Chutes router.
-The images providing TTS/STT services must be modified to support this.
+Chutes behaves like a less restrictive, GPU-aware AWS Lambda.
+Containers stay warm, keep caches, and expose arbitrary HTTP routes.
+The router expects JSON payloads today, so XTTS/Whisper workflows must wrap audio bytes (base64) or add a thin proxy that converts legacy `multipart/form-data` into JSON.
+- **Future direction:** Images can also emit JSON-wrapped audio, which unlocks multipart-style flows without waiting on router changes.

 ---